There is around 9 years of research supporting the Constructed Development Theory as well as a doctoral degree.

-In the meantime, please feel free to watch this talk I gave in Manchester Business School recently as it describes my theory.
+Please feel free to watch this talk I gave in Manchester Business School recently as it describes my theory.
+It’s only an hour long…

 Here is the Abstract from my thesis on which the theory is founded: